ethsh/swift/README.md

-# Swift - Ethan's awesome torrent fork
+# Swift - Ethan's awesome torrent fork.

 A distributed object storage system designed to scale from a single machine to thousands of servers.
 Swift is optimized for multi-tenancy and high